VictoriaLynn/Lake-Problem-Diagnostics/Diagnostic-Source/README.md

 	`javac -classpath MOEAFramework-<VERSION>-Executable.jar myLake4ObjStoch.java`

-* Perform comparative study: Lake_Problem_Comparative_Study.sh contains all the necessary steps for the study; however, it may be necessary to break the file up.
+* `Perform comparative study`: `Lake_Problem_Comparative_Study.sh` contains all the necessary steps for the study; however, it may be necessary to break the file up.
 My actual study had that script broken into 9 different parts.
 The biggest concern is generating local reference sets.
-Before doing this, one will need to delete decision variables from the set files produced by optimization 'sh delete_dec_vars.sh'.
+Before doing this, one will need to delete decision variables from the set files produced by optimization `sh delete_dec_vars.sh`.
 I saved the output to .obj files.
-Some of these had empty sets, which were not represented at all, making it necessary to use 'sh fix_empty_sets.sh' before generating local reference sets.
+Some of these had empty sets, which were not represented at all, making it necessary to use `sh fix_empty_sets.sh` before generating local reference sets.

 * Once you have generated metrics for all parameterizations (both the average across all seeds and the metrics for a local reference set), you may need